Predictions For The Future of Interior Design & AI from a Business Consultant

 A client can now go to ChatGPT, describe exactly what they want, and get a reasonable starting list in about 45 seconds.
 They can search Houzz, online showrooms that sell a variety of vendor lines, and 1stDibs in ways that used to require industry access and insider knowledge.
 So this “new client type” is arriving at your first meeting having already done a version of the research.
 Not an experienced interior designer’s version, but a version, nonetheless.

-So when they then get your invoice and there are multiple hours billed for sourcing and they know it only took them 10 minutes to find something, even if your work is better, there’s friction because the math will feel wrong to them.
-And when there’s friction, there’s pushback and loss of trust which can derail an entire project.
+So when they then get your invoice and there are multiple hours billed for sourcing and they know it only took them 10 minutes to find something, even if your work is better and more specific, there’s friction because the math will feel wrong to them.

 03 | PRODUCT MARKUP AS THE ONLY REVENUE SOURCE IS EVEN MORE OUT THAN NORMAL